NIRAG - Northern Illawarra Residents Action Group

-The NIRAG Executive for 2018 / 2019 is:
+The NIRAG Executive for 2019 / 2020 is:

 President: John Croker

-Secretary / Treasurer: Ross Dearden Phone: 4267 1734
+Secretary / Treasurer: Ross Dearden (Phone: 4267 1734)

-As a result of the public outcry and the support from our community, in April 1993 additional studies were required to obtain a second opinion on the critical aspects in the LES Report :- foreshore setbacks, creek treatments, dunal restoration, wetlands, flooding and fill impacts.
-By being a focus for community action we have helped achieve better environmental and social outcomes in our local area.
+NIRAG insisted that the area should be utilised in an environmentally sensitive manner and as a result of the public outcry and the support from our community, in April 1993 additional studies of foreshore setbacks, creek treatments, dune restoration, wetlands, flooding and fill impacts were required.
+By being a focus for community action we helped achieve better environmental and social outcomes in our local area.

 The objectives of NIRAG are as follows:

-1) To protect and enhance the Illawarra’s natural environment, particularly in those areas of the Northern Illawarra from Helensburgh to Wollongong.
+1. To protect and enhance the Illawarra’s natural environment, particularly in those areas of the Northern Illawarra from Helensburgh to Wollongong.

-2) To enable the residents of the Northern Illawarra to more fully participate in decision making on issues concerning their local area.
+2. To enable the residents of the Northern Illawarra to more fully participate in decision making on issues concerning their local area.
 NIRAG seeks to achieve this through cooperation with government, the public, industry, and unions in planning of the Northern Illawarra.

-3) To promote Ecologically Sustainable Development (ESD) principles for all residential, commercial and industrial development.
+3. To promote Ecologically Sustainable Development (ESD) principles for all residential, commercial and industrial development.

-4) To inform and educate residents and relevant bodies about proposed environmental changes and their likely effects on the Northern Illawarra.
+4. To inform and educate residents and relevant bodies about proposed environmental changes and their likely effects on the Northern Illawarra.

-5) To encourage policies which will promote long-term employment prospects in the Illawarra.
+5. To encourage policies which will promote long-term employment prospects in the Illawarra.

-6) To promote transport policies that are safe, efficient, energy saving and which do not lower the quality of life of the residents of the Northern Illawarra.
+6. To promote transport policies that are safe, efficient, energy saving and which do not lower the quality of life of the residents of the Northern Illawarra.

-7) To support Aboriginal Reconciliation and recognise the cultural rights of Indigenous Australians.
+7. To support Aboriginal Reconciliation and recognise the cultural rights of Indigenous Australians.

-8) To promote research and formulate policies on areas relevant to our objectives.
+8. To promote research and formulate policies on areas relevant to our objectives.

-9) To affiliate and liaise with organisations with similar objectives.
+9. To affiliate and liaise with organisations with similar objectives.

-10) To establish and maintain a public fund to be called the Sandon Point Coastal Park Fund for the specific purpose of supporting the environmental objectives of NIRAG.
+10.To establish and maintain a public fund to be called the Sandon Point Coastal Park Fund for the specific purpose of supporting the environmental objectives of NIRAG.